amrbashir/amrbashir.me/src/pages/cv.md

 ### Work Experience

+- [erp-system](https://erp-system.amrbashir.me) (_June 2025 - July 2025) - Fullstack freelancer
+	- Implemented an erp-system to manage storage, invoices, customers and transactions for a local store in Egypt.
+Built in public and hosted on Deno Deploy.
+	- Backend is built using tRPC for type-safe APIs and PostgresSQL through Prisma for type-safe database access.
+	- Frontend is built in React with Vite, TanStack Router for type-safe routing, TanStack Query and tRPC for end-to-end type-safe API communication,  and i18next for internationalization.

 - [Altera Al](https://github.com/lyfegame/) (_Mar 2025 - May 2025_) - Windows Developer Freelancer

     - Implemented various Windows features into a Tauri app, including interfacing with